precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-direct-access.md

 ...
 ```

 Note that we write the data on a mesh we received and no mapping and no mesh need to be defined as opposed to the usual case.
 If you want to read data on a provided mesh additionally, a mesh can (and must) be provided, as usual.
-Note also that you probably need to adjust the mesh, which is used for the data exchange (`<exchange data=..`), the data acceleration and convergence measure within the coupling scheme.
+Note also that you probably need to reconfigure the mesh, which is used for the data exchange (`<exchange data=..`), the data acceleration and convergence measure within the coupling scheme.
 Minimal configuration examples can also be found in the integration tests located in the preCICE repository `precice/src/precice/tests`.
 All relevant test files have '`direct-access`' in the file name, e.g. `explicit-direct-access.xml`.

 {% include tip.html content="A more application-oriented configuration, where both solver make use of this feature can be found in [this deal.II example](https://github.com/DavidSCN/matrix-free-dealii-precice/blob/master/tests/heat/partitioned-heat-direct-access/precice-config.xml)" %}